 First, establish a strong subcontractor prequalification process to ensure all the companies involved in the CCIP have solid safety records.
 The best performing CCIPs tend to be those where the GC selects subcontractors by looking beyond cost.
+Here are some questions to consider:

-What are the subcontractors' safety records?
-Do they have formal safety programs in place?
-How have they responded to accidents in the past?
-What value do they bring to the table in terms of planning?
-Do they have a track record of being responsive and working well with other partners?
+- What are the subcontractors' safety records? - Do they have formal safety programs in place? - How have they responded to accidents in the past? - What value do they bring to the table in terms of planning? - Do they have a track record of being responsive and working well with other partners?

 Unsafe subcontractors will negatively impact the results of a CCIP.
-Thus, it is critical to look beyond the bid pricing and consider a subcontractor's OSHA recordable incident rates and Experience Modification Rating.
-(For more on prequalification, turn to page 14 in the September/October issue of BP.)
+Thus, it is critical to look beyond the bid pricing and consider a subcontractor's OSHA-recordable incident rates and Experience Modification Rating.